scopecone/engineering-metrics-study/README.md

    ```

    - Use repeated `--repo owner/name` flags for ad-hoc runs.
 - Add `--refresh` to ignore cached responses.
 - Add `--debug` to log every workflow run that is counted or skipped.
 - Set `COLLECTOR_PROGRESS=true` to emit `[n/total]` progress updates during long batches.
 - By default, raw payloads are written to `engineering-metrics-study/data/raw`.
 Pass `--output ../tmp` (or any path) if you need an alternate cache directory.
+- **Retention note:** GitHub only keeps Actions runs for ~30 days on most public repos.
+Once you have a stable `data/raw` cache, avoid using `--refresh` during recurring collections; append new runs instead so the archive grows over time.

 5. Aggregate metrics into CSV and JSON summaries: